 A good home inspection can make the difference between buying a sound home (with normal repair and replacement expenses) and buying a downright money pit.
 That's why it's absolutely essential to have a professional home inspector go through your new home with a fine-tooth comb before you agree to the purchase of the home with the seller, which is often referred to as an inspection contingency.
 This contingency allows for the homebuyer to have a few days to ensure that both the interior and exterior condition of the home are satisfactory before the real estate contract becomes binding.

 Though you may be in love with the flooring, the color of the walls or the square footage, a home inspector isn't interested in the aesthetics of the house.
 He is evaluating the condition of the building and its various systems and what types of repairs or future maintenance the home may need.
-On inspection day, he will walk through the entire home and compile a detailed home inspection report of all the major and minor items that may need attention.
+On inspection day, your inspector will walk through the entire home and compile a detailed home inspection report of all the major and minor items that may need attention.

-What Is the Goal of a Home Inspection?
+Goal of a Home Inspection

 The goal of a professional home inspection is two-fold.
 Most importantly, it will help you determine whether you will renegotiate the contract to ask the seller to make a few repairs before the closing or to take money off the sale price to help you pay for the repairs.
 In extreme cases, an inspection may lead to you pulling out of the deal entirely.
 No matter what the cost of a home inspection, it's worth it to have the peace of mind of knowing the home's condition or to have an out if the house has lots of issues.

 The inspection report will also teach you the ins and outs of the home you are about to acquire and care for.
 Your home inspector will likely go through the inspection report with you and your real estate agent in great detail so that you can understand exactly what you're getting into, whether it's a turnkey home with just a few issues or a fixer upper with major issues that's in need of an overhaul.